enthought/traitsui/docs/source/traitsui_user_manual/testing.rst

 nested GUI elements can be located and therefore there are no locations supported.

-Most of the time these objects can be imported from ``traitsui.testing.api``.
+Most of the time these objects can be imported from |testing.api|.

 Perform a User Interaction to Modify GUI States
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^